Here is some general information provided to help you plan your pilgrimage to Weird Providence, and to help you get

 In order to complete your pilgrimage, here are the best options:

-Rail – there are regular MBTA commuter rails from Boston, and Amtrak trains (including Acela) from Boston and NYC, etc, arriving into the heart of Providence, just a few short blocks from the main venues at the Biltmore and Omni Hotels.
-What better way to arrive than by the method Lovecraft himself preferred.
+Rail – there are regular MBTA commuter rails from Boston, and Amtrak trains (including Acela) from Boston and NYC, etc, arriving into the heart of Providence, just a few short blocks from the main venues at the Graduate and Omni Hotels.
+What better way to arrive into town than in classic style!

 Air – Providence’s T.F.
 Green airport is located just ten minutes south of downtown, and has regular train and bus connections.